openblog-projects/IntelligenceHouse/README.md

-Website for an community house with machine learning enthusiasts.
+Website for a community house with machine learning enthusiasts.